YingchenX/final_project_jfk_delay/regression_delay.md

 *0* ‘NA’ and the distribution looks good.

-Now, since we are not yet able to decide the variable type of the rest of the predictors, we decide to do univariate linear regression for each variable first.
+Now, since we are not yet able to decide the variable type of the rest of the predictors, we need further analysis.

-## Univariate linear regression
+# Step 2: Check Assumptions for Regression

+## Assumption 1: Linearity

+Do simple linear regression for each independent variable, along with scatterplots to assess the linearity

 ### Continuous vars